Interwar France: Chinese Work-Study Program

 Between 1908 and 1927, poor Chinese citizens could "pay" for studies in France by supplying manual labor in factories.
 Several prominent Chinese figures would acquire French language ability and familiarity with French culture through this program, notably future Premier Zhou Enlai and Paramount Leader Deng Xiaoping.

 Foreign policy

-French foreign and security policy after 1919 used traditional alliance strategies to weaken the German potential to threaten France and to force the Germans devised by France in the strict Treaty of Versailles.
-The main diplomatic strategy came after the French army demanded the formations of alliances against Germany.
+French foreign and security policy after 1919 used traditional alliance strategies to weaken the German potential to threaten France and to force the Germans to adhere to terms devised by France in the strict Treaty of Versailles.
+The main diplomatic strategy came after the French Army demanded the formations of alliances against Germany.
 After resistance, Germany finally complied, aided by American money, and France took a more conciliatory policy by 1924 in response to pressure from Britain and the United States and the French realization that its potential allies in Eastern Europe were weak and unwilling to co-ordinate.

 Establishing military alliances with the United States or Britain proved to be impossible and one with the Soviets in 1935 was politically suspect and was not implemented.

 The alliances with Poland and Czechoslovakia proved to be weak ties and collapsed in the face of German threats in 1938 in 1939.